Blythe Loutit: Biography

 Blythe enlisted the help of tribal chiefs, news media, miners, geologists and even soldiers, and appointed rehabilitated poachers as game guards.
 She involved village communities, badgered government officials and set up community tourism programmes.
 Politicians and affluent businessmen who entered Namibia to hunt for trophies, were identified by name in the media.
 Her personal initiative averted probable extinction for the black rhino in Namibia as rhino numbers slowly grew and the information compiled by SRT became widely regarded as comprehensive and reliable.
 The problems Blythe Loutit faced were similar to those experienced in the 1950s by Ian Player in trying to save the white rhino.

 Blythe illustrated a number of books on Namibian flora, landscapes and wildlife, most of the proceeds going to rhino conservation.
 Save the Rhino Trust was founded to try to halt the destruction of the desert-dwelling black rhinoceros in the Kunene Region (Damaraland and Kaokoland).
-Since 1982 she had devoted all her time to rhino projects in Namibia.
+Since 1982 she devoted all her time to rhino projects in Namibia.

 In 1986 Blythe received the IUCN Species Survival Commission's Peter Scott Merit Award together with husband Rudi Loutit, the Survival Award for the Conservation of an Endangered Species in 1992, and in 2001 the BBC's Animal Award for the Conservation of a Species.

 Blythe Loutit died of cancer in 2005.